 Sign of Gender Dysphoria in Adults

-The study revealed that most gender dysphoria is established by the age 7.
-The average age of transgender individuals’ earliest memories and experience of gender dysphoria occurred early on, with transgender women’s earliest memory and first experience of gender dysphoria at 4.5 and 6.7 years, respectively, and transgender men’s at 4.7 and 6.2 years, respectively.13
+The study revealed that most gender dysphoria is established by age 7.
+The average age of transgender individuals’ earliest memories and experience of gender dysphoria occurred early on, with transgender women’s earliest memory and first experience of gender dysphoria at 4.5 and 6.7 years, respectively, and transgender men’s at 4.7 and 6.2 years, respectively.15

 Moreover, the study revealed that transgender adults lived several years before receiving support that aided their social and/or medical transition.
 Gender questioning, gender-variant, and transgender adults pursue mental health or other allied healthcare services for a variety of reasons including stress, anxiety, depression, phase of life concerns, career, and relationship distress.

-These are exacerbated for Black trans individuals and trans people of color.12 The overall goal of counseling adults with gender dysphoria is to address the unique and individual needs of each person in living their experienced truth.
+Transgender adults experience disproportionate stigmatization and discrimination, including increased risk of experiencing violence, stigmatization of identity, discrimination in schools, workplaces, and healthcare, and access to care, resulting in greater health disparities than their cisgender counterparts.16 These are exacerbated for Black trans individuals and trans people of color.14 The overall goal of counseling adults with gender dysphoria is to address the unique and individual needs of each person in living their experienced truth.

-Diagnosis of Gender Dysphoria
+Gender Dysphoria Symptoms

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5)15 describes one overarching diagnosis of gender dysphoria with separate specific criteria for children, adolescents, and adults.
-The diagnosis of gender dysphoria hinges on the marked difference between one’s expressed and/or experienced gender and their sex assigned at birth.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes one overarching diagnosis of gender dysphoria with separate specific criteria for children, adolescents, and adults.17 The diagnosis of gender dysphoria hinges on the marked difference between one’s expressed and/or experienced gender and their sex assigned at birth.
+This distress must also create problems or significant stress in other areas of a person’s functioning, including relationships, school/occupation, and social life.

 - A marked incongruence between one’s experienced/expressed gender and primary and/or secondary sex characteristics